scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Path Exploration** is the process where a SCION AS discovers paths to other ASes.
 In SCION, this process is referred to as *beaconing* and this section provides a detailed explanation of this.

 The *Control Service* of each SCION AS is responsible for the beaconing process.
-The Control Service generates, receives, and propagates the *Path Segment Construction Beacons (PCBs)* on a regular basis, to iteratively construct path segments.
+The Control Service generates, receives, and propagates *Path Segment Construction Beacons (PCBs)* on a regular basis, to iteratively construct path segments.

 PCBs contain inter-domain topology and authentication information, and can also include additional metadata that helps with path management and selection.
 The beaconing process itself is divided into routing processes on two levels, where *core* or inter-ISD is based on the (selective) sending of PCBs without a defined direction, and *intra-ISD* beaconing on top-to-bottom propagation.
 Beaconing is initiated by core ASes, therefore each ISD MUST have at least one core AS.